Is it possible to stay happily married for 10 or 20 years?

-I’ve been thinking on that recently, as my husband Ben and I celebrated our 20th anniversary.
-We found ourselves sharing the breakfast table at an awesome B&B with newlywed couples – people just like us when we started out.
+I’ve been thinking about that recently as my husband Ben and I celebrated our 20th anniversary.

 1. Have faith you will meet that person.